MichaelSteele-safe/TechOps-HRIS-Sync/README.md

 # hris_automation

 Overview:

-UKG is set to send a daily report on current org structure and employee email to hrisautomation@safe.com (group) The attachment is then saved to a Group Google Drive folder, HRISAutomation/UKG Automated Reports using App Scripts (HRISGmailToDriveAppScript)
+UKG is set to send a daily csv report on current org structure and employee email to hrisautomation@safe.com (group) A filter is set up to star these emails, apply a "UKGAutomatedReport" label and star it An app script (HRISGmailToDriveAppScript) runs daily to look for starred emails with the "UKGAutomatedReport" label.
+The script will then save the attachment in the email
-UkgImport.fmw then reads the latest org and employee csv files from "HRISAutomation/UKG Automated Reports" folder and migrates data into set-rds user.ukg_org and user.ukg_employee tables.
+UkgImport.fmw which currently lives in set-fmeserver runs daily to read the latest org and employee csv files from "HRISAutomation/UKG Automated Reports" folder and migrate the data into set-rds user.ukg_org and user.ukg_employee tables.

 To set up the App Script:
 1) Go to https://script.google.com/home